'It is understood a designer wallet containing a sum of money, and a mobile phone had been stolen'

 The 26-year-old was detained after police responded to a report of anti-social behaviour on the Waveney Road area of the town in the early hours of Tuesday, February 20.

-In a statement the PSNI said: “Local Policing Team officers received a report shortly after 2am of an altercation involving several people.
+In a statement on February 20, the PSNI said: “Local Policing Team officers received a report shortly after 2am of an altercation involving several people.
 It is understood a designer wallet containing a sum of money, and a mobile phone had been stolen.

 Advertisement